-On pathway 3, you will have the opportunity join a head of service network during and beyond the programme.
+On pathway 4, you will have the opportunity join a practice leader network during and beyond the programme.
 You will also become part of the Frontline Fellowship.

 Beyond these networking opportunities we would also encourage and support you to build networks within and between different pathways that could centre on special interests, affinity groups, community spaces or other elements.
 Please get in touch via Contact Us if you would like support with this.